-o update the Conservation Funding Program to provide gricultural water users for capital improvements.
+The District continues to update the Conservation Funding Program to provide financial incentives to agricultural water users for capital improvements.
 See detailed guidelines in Appendix F. With formal guidelines, advertisement and more focus on lands that have a high-water use per acre, it is expected that agricultural water users will be more interested in the program and the potential impact on efficiency will be greater.